 An eating disorder is a “family illness.”
 We say this not to point blame at any particular family member for the emergence of an eating disorder, but to emphasize that when someone within the household struggles with an eating disorder, the entire family is impacted.

 Just as the eating disorder is not limited to the “identified patient,” the recovery process should not be limited to the individual eaither.
-That is why Rosewood offers an indepth, compassionately led, one week family program.
-One of the goals of Rosewood’s Family Week Program is to provide support and education to family members.
+That is why Rosewood offers an in depth, compassionately led, three day family program.
+One of the goals of Rosewood’s three day Family Program is to provide support and education to family members.
 Family members walk into family week willing and ready to be open, learn, and share their story.
 Family members express “relief” knowing that they are not the only ones struggling with this disease, their family members, and the lies and manipulation of the disease.

 Family Communication & Education